Skip to main content

 Beauty by Earth Self Tanner

-The Beauty By Earth Self-Tanner is a thick, white lotion that I found difficult to blend into the skin.
-My whole leg was covered in an opaque white tint at one point while I was spreading it, which led me to think that I applied too much.
-Still, it took less than five minutes to do my whole leg and the result was a smooth feel.
+The Beauty By Earth Self-Tanner is a thick, white lotion that I found challenging to blend into the skin.
+My whole leg turned an opaque white tint while I was spreading it, which made me think I had applied too much.
+Still, it took less than five minutes to do my whole leg, and the result was a smooth feel.
 After a few hours, it developed into a nice, natural-looking tan everywhere except my feet, which looked patchy.
-I was quick to chalk this up to user error, but then remembered that the thick formula didn’t do me any favors.
-The instructions recommend letting the tanner dry for 15 minutes before putting on clothing and there is no wash-off necessary.
+I was quick to chalk this up to user error, but then I remembered that the thick formula didn’t do me any favors.
+The instructions recommend letting the tanner dry for 15 minutes before putting on clothing, and there is no wash-off necessary.

 A week after application, the tan was still present, but there were large patches on my leg where the tanner had faded more quickly.
 This could have been from me sitting down or crossing my legs within hours of applying the product, but even if that’s the case, I’d prefer a less finicky product.